retrouser955/discord-player-youtubei/README.md

 *I have seen many people registering the extractor in their commands.
 DO NOT DO THIS*

+## How Discord Player Youtubei handles bridging

+As of `1.2.1`, discord-player-youtubei will detect if you are signed in or not and will use YouTube music streaming system.
+If this is not available, the extractor will use normal YouTube.

+You can override this behavior using the `overrideBridgeMode` option.
+See the extractor options below for more information regarding the types

 ## Signing into YouTube

 First run the following command